The Digital Marketer’s Guide to SEO

 To do this, you can utilise tools like Google’s Keyword Planner and SEM RUSH to work on your keyword research.
 To find success, you will have to refine your keyword list regularly.

-2: Built a Website with Great User Experience (SEO Optimised)
+2: Built a Website with Great User Experience (On-Page SEO)

 Whether or not you are optimising your site for SEO, ensuring a great user experience is imperative for the success of any online-driven business.